Controlling the false discovery rate via knockoffs: Introduction

-where $\Wset=\{|W_j|:j=1,\dots,p\}\backslash\{0\}$ is the set of unique nonzero\footnote{ If $W_j=0$ for some feature $\X_j$, then this gives no evidence for rejecting the hypothesis $\beta_j=0$, and so our method will never select such variables. } values attained by the $|W_j|$'s.
-We shall see that the fraction appearing above, is an estimate of the proportion of false discoveries if we were to select all features $j$'s with $W_j \geq t$.
-For this reason, we will often refer to this fraction as the ``knockoff estimate of FDP''.
+or $\thr=+\infty$ if this set is empty, where $\Wset=\{|W_j|:j=1,\ldots,p\}\setminus\{0\}$ is the set of unique nonzero\footnote{If $W_j=0$ for some feature $\X_j$, then this gives no evidence for rejecting the hypothesis $\beta_j=0$, and so our method will never select such variables. } values attained by the $|W_j|$'s.
+We shall see that the fraction appearing above is an estimate of the proportion of false discoveries if we are to select all features $j$'s with $W_j \geq t$.
+For this reason, we will often refer to this fraction as the \textit{knockoff estimate of FDP}.

-For a visual representation of this step, see \figref{square}, where we plot the point $(Z_j,\tilde Z_j)$ for each feature $j$, with black dots denoting null features and red squares denoting true signals.
-Recall that $W_j$ is positive if the original variable is selected before its knockoff (i.e. $Z_j>\tilde Z_j$), and is negative otherwise (i.e. $Z_j<\tilde Z_j$).
-Therefore a feature $j$ whose point lies below the dashed diagonal line in \figref{square} then has a positive value of $W_j$, while points above the diagonal are assigned negative $W_j$'s.
-For a given value of $t$, the numerator and denominator of the fraction appearing in \eqnref{thresh} above are given by the numbers of points in the two gray shaded regions of the figure (with nulls and non-nulls both counted, since in practice we do not know which features are null).
+For a visual representation of this step, see Figure~\ref{fig:square}, where we plot the point $(Z_j,\tilde Z_j)$ for each feature $j$, with black dots denoting null features and red squares denoting true signals.
+Recall that $W_j$ is positive if the original variable is selected before its knockoff (i.e., $Z_j>\tilde Z_j$) and is negative otherwise (i.e., $Z_j<\tilde Z_j$).
+Therefore a feature $j$ whose point lies below the dashed diagonal line in Figure~\ref{fig:square} then has a positive value of $W_j$, while points above the diagonal are assigned negative $W_j$'s.
+For a given value of $t$, the numerator and denominator of the fraction appearing in \eqref{eqn:thresh} above are given by the numbers of points in the two gray shaded regions of the figure (with nulls and nonnulls both counted, since in practice we do not know which features are null).